jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="dialog-box" %}

-The `event` statement is important if you use the [roles] feature to conduct multi-user interviews.
+The `event` specifier is important if you use the [roles] feature to conduct multi-user interviews.

 {% include side-by-side.html demo="event-role-event" %}